-The consultant will conduct in-depth key informant interviews (online or virtual) to gather primary data from key stakeholders.
+The consultants will conduct in-depth key informant interviews (online or virtual) to gather primary data from key stakeholders.
 For this, evaluator should develop checklist and evaluation questions.
 This includes interviewing representatives from donors and partners.
-The evaluator also conducts group interview, Focus Group discussion, with portfolio stakeholders and beneficiaries.
+The evaluators also conduct group interview, Focus Group discussion, with portfolio stakeholders and beneficiaries.
 Interview should also include relevant UN agencies and other implementing partners.
-While organizing interviews and consultations with beneficiaries, the evaluator should ensure the participation of women, persons with disabilities and other vulnerable groups.
+While organizing interviews and consultations with beneficiaries, the evaluators should ensure the participation of women, persons with disabilities and other vulnerable groups.